-Saskatchewan is known as the land of living skies and Saskatoon has its fair share of spectacular sunrises and sunsets lighting up the city.
+Saskatchewan is known far and wide as "The Land of Living Skies," and Saskatoon is home to spectacular sunrises and sunsets that regularly light up the city.

 But at night, the sky still dances if you’re willing to stay up late enough to catch it.
-As an avid aurora borealis hunter, I’ve watched many northern lights shows bright enough to see from the city.
-Sometimes you just need to be creative with where you go to watch them.
+As an avid aurora borealis seeker, I’ve watched many northern lights right here in the Bridge City.
+Sometimes you just need to get in a creative mindset with where you go to watch them.

 Here are five places to see the northern lights in Saskatoon.
-(I recommend grabbing a blanket and a hot chocolate while you take in nature’s best light show.)
+(This experience is made better with a blanket, some hot chocolate, and some great company while you take in nature’s best light show.)

 1. Saskatoon's Public Parks

 Northern lights captured from Lakewood Park off McKercher Drive.

-With more than 200 parks, Saskatoon has plenty of green spaces to watch the skies dance.
-Several are big enough to block off light pollution from nearby neighbourhoods.
-A few locations to view the northern lights from including Lakewood Park, Silverwood off-leash dog area near the river, and Sutherland Beach Off-Leash Recreation Area.
+Several are even big enough to block off light pollution from nearby neighbourhoods.
+A few locations to view the northern lights include Lakewood Park, Silverwood off-leash dog area near the river, and Sutherland Beach Off-Leash Recreation Area.
 The great part about these parks is that you’ll probably forget that you’re in the city!

 With 90 kilometres of trails and green spaces across both sides of the river, the Meewasin Valley Trails offer several points to stop and watch the northern lights.
 Whether in the city at the Peggy Mckercher Conservation Area, along the riverbank trails, or south of the city at Beaver Creek Conservation Area (on specific nights that they host stargazing events) and Cranberry Flats there are a variety of locations to set up and watch the aurora flicker and pulse across the sky.

 3. The River, Of course

 Northern lights over the Delta Bessborough hotel in downtown Saskatoon.